Inzane 17

 Tropic traveler

 I think I asked a similar question concerning mileage vs. speed differences a while back.
 Someone smarter than me said that the Valk does split the two {speed & distance} at the speedo head.
 I asked about the difference in two identical bikes, my '97 & Kim's '98.
 We have the exact same tires, run at the exact same PSI, & ride nearly exactly the same distances in long rides & our odometer readings are exactly the same.
-However her '98 ALWAYS shows 3-4 mph more at the same cruising RPM.
-Shocked
+However her '98 ALWAYS shows 3-4 mph more at the same cruising RPM. :o

-Made no sense to me either until the concept of 1 input {speedo cable}, 2 different instruments {odo & speedo} was explained to me. cooldude
+Made no sense to me either until the concept of 1 input {speedo cable}, 2 different instruments {odo & speedo} was explained to me. :cooldude:

 '13 F6B black-the real new Valkyrie Tourer